observablehq/plot/README.md

 #### Plot.legend({[*name*]: *scale*, ...*options*})

 Returns a legend for the given *scale* definition, passing the options described in the previous section.
-The only supported name for now is *color*.
+Currently supports only *color* and *opacity* scales.
+An opacity scale is treated as a color scale with varying transparency.

 ### Position options